drklee3/COEN177L/lab5-final/README.md

 # Conclusion

 While with lots of variation, the plot above shows that single threaded work produced a relatively constant performance independent from how long the lock was acquired which is expected as there would be no waiting on other threads.
 With low percentages of lock durations, the introduction of more threads allows for better performance due to parallel processing of the work units spread across multiple CPU cores.
-However, as the duration of locks increased, the graph clearly shows (albeit a bit messy) that performance quickly becomes degraded.
+However, as the duration of locks increased, the graph clearly shows (albeit a bit messy with a good amount of variation) that performance quickly becomes degraded.
 While single threaded work produced the same performance, the multi threaded work became much slower, seemingly increasingly slow as the number of threads increased.

 While there may be some overhead for synchronization primitives, they quickly become negligible in some workloads due to lock contention.
 When dealing with multithreaded programs and locks the focus should not be entirely on overhead of locks, but rather minimizing the amount of lock contention and unnecessary waiting or blocking.